Terms of Service

 8.5 Self-Improving AI

 The Platform uses anonymised operational feedback — including document edit patterns, monitoring alert outcomes, and verification results — to improve its performance over time.
 This includes adjusting risk model weightings, refining document drafting quality, and calibrating verification confidence thresholds.
 All feedback data used for this purpose is anonymised and aggregated across the platform.
-No individually identifiable data is used to train or fine-tune third-party AI models.
+Identity- document data and AML/CTF screening outcomes are excluded from this feedback, and no individually identifiable data is used to train or fine-tune any AI model.

 9. AML/CTF Record-Keeping and Retention